Soundings

 The average cost of a single therapy session in the United States is $150-$200.
 Our goal is to make counseling accessible for everyone.

 Some of our clients come to The Women’s Center with no more than $5 in their bank account.
-20-30% of our clients are under- or uninsured.
+20-30% of our clients are under- or un-insured.
 Half our counseling clients say that the primary reason they delayed therapy is that they couldn’t afford it.

 Suggested fees are based on self-reported household income.
 (Per-session charges hover around $10, but can be as low as $1 or as much as $40).
 Together we will come up with an amount that you can manage from week to week.

-In navigating a tricky river channel, sailors take depth measurements (or "soundings") to gauge the shape of the underwater terrain and get to their destination safety.
+In navigating a tricky river channel, sailors take depth measurements (or "soundings") to gauge the shape of the underwater terrain and get to their destination safely.
 Likewise, therapy can help us figure out where we are, where we want to be, and how to get there.

 High-quality, research-informed mental health care